How do Vietnamese Farmers Live and Work?

 A farmer visits his rice field. ©Vietnamdrive

-When mentioning Vietnam, many guests think of the big rice fields because the country exports over 7 million tons of rice per year to other countries in the world.
+When Vietnam is mentioned, many guests think of the big rice fields.
+The country exports over 7 million tons of rice annually to other countries.

-Of course, the main works of almost all farmers are in the rice fields.
-Growing rice, taking care of rice – for example, watering it, cleaning grass in the paddy to help rice plants grow better, fertilizing it, spraying insects if any, and harvesting.
+Of course, the main works of almost all farmers are in the rice fields: growing rice, taking care of it– for example, watering it, cleaning grass in the paddy to help rice plants grow better, fertilizing it, spraying insects if necessary, and harvesting.

 main work of farmer in rice field

-Besides working in the rice paddy, many farmers in Vietnam spend their time in coffee farms – typically in the Central Highlands where lots of coffee trees are grown to export, and work in vegetable farms to care for various vegetables for everyday life.
+Besides working in the rice paddy, many farmers in Vietnam spend their time in coffee farms – typically in the Central Highlands, where lots of coffee trees are grown to export.
+Also, they work in vegetable farms to care for various vegetables for everyday life.

-The farmers’ working day comes at 5:30 a.m. when the sky is still cool, taking a break when it’s too hot at noon, and coming back to work until 5:00 p.m. or 6:00 p.m.
+The farmers’ working day begins at 5:30 a.m. when the sky is still cool.
+They take a break when it’s too hot at noon and return to work until 5:00 p.m. or 6:00 p.m.

-Machines for plowing the rice paddy before a new crop or harvesting rice can be used in various regions of the country now.
-However, you may see a few buffalos working at small land sections for rice or vegetable farms.
-This is because buffalos are still cheap and convenient in small remote areas.
+Machines for plowing the rice paddy before a new crop or harvesting rice can now be used in various regions of the country.
+However, a few buffaloes may work in small land sections for rice or vegetable farms.
+This is because buffaloes are still cheap and convenient in small remote areas.

 machine in the field